pasqal-io/qadence/docs/digital_analog_qc/pulser-basic.md

 | `entangle`  | Fully entangle the register.                                                                     | interaction time    |
 | `wait`      | An idle block to wait for the system to evolve for a specific time according to the interaction. | free evolution time |

-## Devices

-TODO

-Pulser has the concept of `Device` which encapsulates

-## Two qubits register
+## Two qubits register: Bell state

 Using the `chain` block makes it easy to create a gate sequence.
 Here is an example of how to create a Bell state.
 The `entangle` operation uses `CZ` interactions (according to the interaction Hamiltonian introduced in the first paragraph of this section) to entangle states on the `X` basis.
 We move the qubits back to the `Z` basis for the readout using a `Y` rotation.

 ```python exec="on" source="material-block" session="pulser-basic"